top of page

 ACCOMMODATION AND FOOD

-The Wilmslow Lodge hotel is a four minute walk from the school.
+The Wilmslow Lodge hotel is a few minutes' walk from the school.
 It is probably the most convenient place to stay in Wilmslow but it is usually a little more expensive than the others.
 The rooms are of a similar standard to Premier Inn.
 The hotel has no other facilities apart from the attached large pub, which is friendly and pleasant, with a good restaurant.
 Request a room at the back of the hotel at the opposite end to Sainsbury's for the quietest night.

 If you are travelling by car, nearly all of the major hotel chains, from the simplest to the most luxurious, can be found serving Manchester Airport.